-On November 6, 2023, the Company closed an initial tranche of a non brokered private placement by way of issuing 1,000,000 Quebec flow-through units ("QFT Units") at \$0.40 per QFT Unit, and 1,250,000 flow-through units ("FT Units) at \$0.40 per FT Unit for total gross proceeds of \$900,000.
-Each QFT Unit and FT Unit is comprised of one common share ("Share") and one half of one share purchase warrant (the "Warrant").
-Each whole Warrant will entitle the holder thereof to purchase one additional Share of the Company at an exercise price of \$0.8 per share, for a period of two years from closing.
+On April 3, 2025, the Company closed a non-brokered private placement financing by issuing 1,875,000 flow-through units ("FT Units") at a price of \$0.16 per FT Unit raising gross proceeds of \$300,000.
+Each FT Unit is comprised of one common share of the Company and one share purchase warrant.
+Each whole warrant will entitle the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.20 per share, for a period of two years from closing.
+The Company also paid finder fees in the amount of \$18,000 cash and 112,500 finder warrants where each finder warrant will entitle the finder to purchase one additional common share of the Company at an exercise price of \$0.20 per share for two years from closing.